isomerpages/imda-tradetrust/news-and-events/newsletters/_posts/2025-09-26-post-TradeTrust Newsletter September 2025.md

 </div>
 <p>Yit Hong Pte Ltd, a leading Singapore-based canned food supplier with
-nearly seven decades of heritage, recently took part in the world’s first interoperable digital Documents-against-Payment (D/P) trade pilot between Beijing and Singapore.
-Partnering COFCO Industrial Food, Pacific International Lines (PIL) and multiple financial institutions, Yit Hong completed a secure D/P transaction via interoperable platforms (AEOTrade and SGTraDex) using TradeTrust-enabled electronic Bills of Lading (eBLs).</p>
+nearly seven decades of heritage, recently took part in the world’s first interoperable digital <a href="https://www.tradetrust.io/beijing-and-singapore-launch-interoperable-digital-documents-against-payment-trade-corporation/" rel="noopener nofollow" target="_blank">Documents-against-Payment (D/P) trade pilot between Beijing and Singapore.</a> Partnering
+COFCO Industrial Food, Pacific International Lines (PIL) and multiple financial institutions, Yit Hong completed a secure D/P transaction via interoperable platforms (AEOTrade and SGTraDex) using TradeTrust-enabled electronic Bills of Lading (eBLs).</p>
 <p>In this edition, we hear from Mr Ted S.L.
 Ngo, CEO of Yit Hong, on the
 global impact of such interoperability and the future of fully digitised, interoperable trade ecosystems:</p>